leomccormack/Spatial_Audio_Framework/framework/FRAMEWORK_STRUCTURE.md

 * Using Doxygen syntax to also document internal functions is preferred, but we'll take any documentation over no documentation.
 * Breaking up source code to describe what is going on with comments will make it easier to find and fix bugs in the future.
 * Open curly brackets should come after "for" loops and "if" statements on the same line.
-* Open curly brackets should be ommited for "for" loops and "if" statements that comprise only one line of execution.
+* Open curly brackets should be omitted for "for" loops and "if" statements that comprise only one line of execution.
 * Structure handles are preferred to be of type "void*" if the structure is only visible internally to the module (i.e., defined in the module's internal header).
 * Structure handles should be of their declaration type if the structure is visible to the user (i.e., defined in the main module header).
 * Using the SAF-native "float_complex" and "double_complex" structures for handling complex numbers is favoured for all user interface functions.
-* Also writing appropriate unit tests (which also demonstrate the functionality of your added code) to accompany your module is highly recommended.
+* Writing appropriate unit tests (which also demonstrate the functionality of your added code) to accompany your module is highly recommended.
 See the **test** folder for more details.

 ### Dependencies